 CR writes that those who fight for values either die in that battle or kill themselves (out of desperation), or by acting against capitalism, eventually get co-opted by the same.
 My only contention is that he appears over-zealous in his convictions.

-Still, in spite of all such explanations, what might be the purpose of this great, terrifying life?
+Despite all these explanations, what might be the purpose of this great, terrifying life?
 People have tried to explain life as the desire of the Universe to know itself.
 The human longing for meaning might be a reflection of that desire.
-And the final Self-realization might justify all these circuses!
+Perhaps the final Self-realization justifies all these circuses!
+What we can say for sure is that when we talk about God, we are indeed talking about ourselves3.

 - New Testament – John 14:6